abstools/abstools/abs-models.org/content/getting_started/local-install.md

 choco install openjdk11 git erlang visualstudio2019buildtools
 ```

+To compile the ABS toolchain, make sure to run the command `./gradlew build`
+from a developer shell (Start -> Visual Studio 2019 -> Developer PowerShell
+for VS 2019).

 ### Installing dependencies on Linux

 On Linux, check if your distribution offers the necessary programs
-pre-packaged in the version needed (JDK11, Erlang 23); otherwise
+pre-packaged in the version needed (JDK11, Erlang >= 23, a C compiler);
-download from the distribution pages linked above.
+otherwise download from the distribution pages linked above.

 ## Using a pre-built ABS compiler